-The fact that a customer is vulnerable should not prevent them from accessing financial services or licensees dealing with them or providing them with services.
+The fact that a customer is vulnerable should not prevent them from accessing financial services, or prevent licensees dealing with them or providing them with services.
 Licensees should not automatically reject applications for services because a customer is vulnerable and should take steps to accommodate their needs.

 Vulnerability includes many factors.
-Anything which results in difficulty in accessing and understanding information can be seen as vulnerability - e.g. frailty or mobility issues (whatever the cause), impaired vision, impaired hearing, difficulties understanding English, life events or mental health issues.
+Anything which results in a customer experiencing difficulty in accessing and understanding information can be seen as a vulnerability - e.g. frailty or mobility issues (whatever the cause), impaired vision, impaired hearing, difficulties understanding English, life events or mental health issues.

-Firms should accommodate vulnerable customers by providing information in a form which is accessible to their customers and should consider, among other things -
+Firms should accommodate vulnerable customers by providing information in a form which is accessible to their customers and should consider ensuring, among other things -

-- ensuring that more time is available for discussions; - information is made available in large prints, or other formats; - meeting in locations that are accessible; and - allowing family and friends to assist.
+- ensuring that more time is made available for discussions; - information is made available in large prints, or other formats; - meetings are held in locations that are accessible; and - allowing family and friends to assist; and - (not least particularly in the case of an equity release finance arrangement) whether an independent opinion should be sought from a suitably qualified medical practitioner, that confirms whether the customer has sufficient decision making capacity compliance with their obligations under the Capacity (Bailiwick of Guernsey) Law, 2020.

-Firms own guidance on vulnerability should consider the indicators of vulnerability and how they can provide suitable assistance to vulnerable customers.
+Firm_s' own guidance on vulnerability should consider the indicators of vulnerability and how they can provide suitable assistance to vulnerable customers.